anunna/blackarch-wiki/tools/httprobe.md

 ---
 name: httprobe
 url: https://github.com/tomnomnom/httprobe
-description: Take a list of domains and probe for working HTTP and HTTPS servers URL : https://github.
+description: Take a list of domains and probe for working HTTP and HTTPS servers.
 group: blackarch blackarch-scanner
 ---